ChilledCosmonaut/JourneyThroughSpace/README.md

 ```
 RepositoryRoot/
     ├── README.md           // This should reflect your project
     │                       //  accurately, so always merge infor-
     │                       //  mation from your concept paper
     │                       //  with the readme
-    ├── binaries/            // Archives (.zip) of your executable projects
+    ├── builds/             // Archives (.zip) of built executables of your projects
     │                       //  including (non-standard) dependencies
     ├── code/
     │   ├── engine/         // Place your project folder(s) here
     │   ├── my-game-1/      // No un-used folders, no "archived" folders